New Accessibility Act: Key Changes for E-shops and Digital Services

 Who does the law apply to?

 The law applies to a wide range of digital services, especially those falling under the category of information society services.
-This includes services provided online for a fee or free of charge related to e-commerce, commercial communication, or electronic transactions.
+This includes services provided online for a fee or free of charge and related to e-commerce, commercial communication, or electronic transactions.
 The most important sectors affected by the law include:

 • Personal transport services – such as online ticket sales or displaying transport information.